 Why this matters

-Processes that were traditionally set up for wholesale operations must now be re-examined to handle Direct-to-Consumer (D2C) workflows.
+Processes that were traditionally set up for wholesale operations must now be re-examined to handle Direct-to-Consumer (DTC) workflows.

-Orchestrating orders with a manual, user-driven process will breed inaccuracies, overselling, backorders and customer frustration.
-When you consider a new BRP report, which found that 63% of consumers are likely to stop shopping a brand after just ONE unsatisfactory experience, the risk is too costly.
+Orchestrating orders with a manual, user-driven process will breed inaccuracies, overselling, backorders, and customer frustration.
+When you consider a BRP report, which found that 63% of consumers are likely to stop shopping for a brand after just ONE unsatisfactory experience, the risk is too costly.